tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

             String loggingFor() default "";
         }

-__@ExecutorSvc__ - This should always be used in conjunction with @Managed!
-This also assumes that the annotated field is of type ExecutorService or ScheduledExecutorService.
-This annotation provides some configuration for the ExecutorService that will be injected.

-        @Retention(RetentionPolicy.RUNTIME)
-        @Target(ElementType.FIELD)
-        public @interface ExecutorSvc {

-            enum ExecutorType {
-                FixedSize,
-                WorkStealing,
-                Single,
-                Cached,
-                Scheduled,
-                SingleScheduled
-            }

-            /** This is loosely the number of concurrent threads. */ int parallelism() default 10;

-            /** The type of ExecutorService wanted. */ ExecutorType type() default ExecutorType.FixedSize;

-            /** If true the created ExecutorService will be wrapped with a delegate that disallows configuration. */ boolean unConfigurable() default false;
-        }

-__@Schedule__ - Schedules a Runnable using a ScheduledExecutionService.
-Indifferent from @ExecutorSvc this does not require an @Managed also, but do work with @Managed if that is used to inject an instance of Runnable to be scheduled. @Schedule is handled after all injections have been done.
+__@Schedule__ - Schedules a Runnable using a ScheduledExecutionService. @Schedule is handled after all injections have been done.

         @Retention(RetentionPolicy.RUNTIME)
         @Target(ElementType.FIELD)